Quincy, Massachusetts: MBTA rail and other commuter services

 Subway service is available on the Red Line of the MBTA from four stations in Quincy: North Quincy, Wollaston, Quincy Center, and Quincy Adams.
 Commuter rail service operates out of Quincy Center.
 Both services serve South Station in Boston with connections to MBTA Commuter Rail and Amtrak intercity lines.
 Buses are also available for transportation in Quincy, including private bus lines and several lines provided by the MBTA.
 Most of the MBTA routes funnel through the Quincy Center station, which is the principal hub south of Boston for all MBTA bus lines.
 The southern bus garage for the MBTA system is adjacent to the Quincy Armory on Hancock Street.

-Quincy was a major terminal for the commuter boat system that crosses Boston Harbor to Long Wharf, Hull, Rowe's Wharf, Hingham, and Logan Airport.
-The commuter boats, which were operated by Harbor Express under license by the Massachusetts Bay Transportation Authority, docked at the Fore River Shipyard in Quincy Point.
+Fore River Shipyard in Quincy Point was formerly a terminal for the MBTA ferry system.
 Service ended in October 2013 after a water main break damaged the sea wall and wharf.
 Temporary repairs would have cost $15 million; permanent repairs $50 million.
 In 2014, the MBTA made the decision to permanently end the service and sell the land.